 While you cannot overcome genetics, there are a number if things you can do to improve the quality of your dog’s coat:

 1) Diet.
 It is extremely important that you feed your dog a premium quality food.
-While premium dry foods are a good staple, supplementing the diet with healthy food items such spirulina and probiotics will lead to a better state of health.
+While premium dry foods are a good staple, supplementing the diet with healthy greens and probiotics will lead to a better state of health.
 Avoid “junk food” at all costs.

 2) Skin & Coat Supplements with biotin and herbs will help your dog to maintain a healthy coat.
 My favorite supplement is Phyto-Derm.
 You can open the capsule and sprinkle it over some canned food or “hide” the capsule in a small lump of canned food.

 3) Essential Fatty Acids.
 Many canine diets are lacking in essential fatty acids.
 Adding a fatty acid supplement such as Ultra Omega-Linic (Salmon Oil, Black Currant Oil, Vit.
 E) will increase the gloss and sheen of the coat.

 4) Probiotic (Beneficial Bacteria) Supplements.
 When food is cooked and processed, important enzymes essential for digestion and assimilation are lost.
 Adding a probiotic supplement will help coat condition by assisting in the proper digestion and assimilation of nutrients in your dog’s food.
 Additionally, probiotics help keep pathogens such as bacteria and yeast in check.